Oral Exam For Oral Cancer Screening

 Our doctors and/or hygienists may perform an oral exam to screen for oral cancer during your routine dental visit.
 During the oral exam, the doctor looks for white or red patches, or mouth sores.
 The earlier oral cancer is detected, the greater a patient’s chances for a cure.

 Abnormal mouth sores are usually non-cancerous.
-Since an oral exam doesn’t determine that a sore is cancerous – if Dr. Waind or Dr. Lee find an unusual mouth sore, they will refer you to a specialist for a biopsy if necessary.
+Since an oral exam doesn’t determine that a sore is cancerous – if Dr. Waind finds an unusual mouth sore, they will refer you to a specialist for a biopsy if necessary.

 Who Should Consider Oral Cancer Screening?

 Patients with a high risk of oral cancer may be more likely to benefit from oral cancer screening.
 Factors that can increase the risk of oral cancer include:

 - Tobacco use of any kind, including cigarettes, cigars, pipes, chewing tobacco and snuff, among others